adam124312/Dark-Fort/README.md

 * sacrifices (decisions)
 * important resources are scarce, other resources are very abundant
 * things are pretty tough but repair is not profitable
+* player should get attached to units, like them / hate them
 * and more!

 ### Possible features